usnistgov/FIPS201/_FIPS201/frontend.md

 Section 5 of this document specifies the certificate format and the key management infrastructure for key management keys.

-- PIV Card Application Administration Key.
-If present, the PIV Card Application Administration Key shall be imported onto the card by the issuer.
+- **PIV Card Application Administration Key.** If present, the PIV Card Application Administration Key shall be imported onto the card by the issuer.
 If present, the cryptographic operations that use the PIV Card Application Administration Key must only be accessible using the contact interface of the PIV Card.

 [^backgroundstatus]: Other methods to indicate background investigative status will be explored in a future revision of this Standard.
-[^cardholderauthentication]: [NISTIR7863], Cardholder Authentication for the PIV Digital Signature Key, addresses the appropriate use of PIN caching related to digital signatures.
+[^cardholderauthentication]: [NISTIR7863], *Cardholder Authentication for the PIV Digital Signature Key*, addresses the appropriate use of PIN caching related to digital signatures.

 ### 4.2.3 PIV Biometric Data Specifications